 Quantitative finance traders or ‘quants’ use mathematical models to predict asset prices.
 An example of a quantitative finance approach would be creating derivative pricing models.

 There is no best style.
 Each trading style works for different reasons, and they can be used together.
 For instance, a fundamental investor can use technical price levels to better time the market.

 Scalping, day trading, swing trading, and position trading are classified by their trading frequency.

 |Scalp Traders||Minutes||Very high||Very high|

-Swing traders try to capture larger, multi-day moves.
+Swing traders try to capture more significant, multi-day moves.
 They can trade full-time but also have the ability to trade part-time as they’re not as concerned with intraday moves.
 The return characteristics are slightly lower than for traders with a higher frequency, but swing traders are not as limited by account size and transaction fees.

 Position traders try to capture the longer-duration moves in an individual investment.
 Position trading affords the most flexibility as day-to-day fluctuations are not as relevant.
-This trading frequency incurs the lowest fees and allows for the largest account sizes but suffers from lower annual return potential compared to the higher frequency traders.
+This trading frequency incurs the lowest fees and allows for the largest account sizes but suffers from lower annual return potential than the higher frequency traders.

 The return potential of each group is inversely related to the capital size.
 For instance, it’s not unheard of for a scalper or day trader to earn 100% annually on small account sizes; however, these returns will decrease over time as the account size grows larger due to slippage.
 Position trading strategies have longevity compared to day trading or scalping strategies.
 Also, scalping and day trading is getting more and more competitive due to high-frequency trading.